Cauchy problem for integrable discrete equations on quad-graphs: Existence and uniqueness theorem

-Let us consider some strip $C$ (with parameter $\a$).
-It divides $\G$ into two subgraphs, $\G_1$ and $\G_2$.
-Let us denote $P_i$ the corresponding borders of the strip and let $i_1\in P_1$ and $i_2\in P_2$ be a pair of neighbour vertices separated by $C$.
-Now, let us apply BT (\ref{QeqBT}) to the part $\G_2$ of the quad-graph, taking $i_2$ as the seed point, and $\bar v_{i_2}=v_{i_1}$.
-This will give us some new solution in $\G_2$ such that the variables $v$ along the border $P_2$ coincide with the corresponding variables $v$ along $P_1$.
-Therefore we can construct the common solution on the graph $\widetilde\G$ obtained from $\G$ by removing of the strip $C$.
-This solution coincides with the old one on $\G_1$.
+Let us consider some strip $C$ with parameter $\alpha$.
+It divides $\Gamma$ into two subgraphs, $\Gamma_1$ and $\Gamma_2$.
+Let us denote $P_i$ the corresponding boundaries of the strip and let $i_1\in P_1$ and $i_2\in P_2$ be a pair of neighbour vertices separated by $C$.
+Now, let us apply BT (\ref{QeqBT}) to the part $\Gamma_2$ of the quad-graph, taking $i_2$ as the seed point, and $\bar v_{i_2}=v_{i_1}$.
+This will give us some new solution in $\Gamma_2$ such that the variables $v$ along the boundary $P_2$ coincide with the corresponding variables $v$ along $P_1$.
+Therefore we can construct the common solution on the graph $\widetilde\Gamma$ obtained from $\Gamma$ by removing of the strip $C$.
+This solution coincides with the old one on $\Gamma_1$.
 Of course, some information is lost after such an operation and in order to make it invertible one have to remember the value $v_{i_2}$.

-On the Fig.\,\ref{fig:cutting} these operations are shown for the case of simple strip, however the closed or self-tangent strips are allowed as well.
-For the self-tangent strips the 3D consistency property implies the coincidence of the fields in some vertices, and these vertices can be merged during the above procedure (Fig.\,\ref{fig:selftangent}).
+On the Fig.~\ref{fig:cutting} these operations are shown for the case of simple strip, however the closed or self-tangent strips are allowed as well.
+For the self-tangent strips the 3D consistency property implies the coincidence of the fields in some vertices, and these vertices can be merged during the above procedure (Fig.~\ref{fig:selftangent}).

-\begin{Proof}[necessity] {\itbf 2)} Let some characteristic $C$ intersects the path $P$ with initial data twice.
-Let us enumerate the vertices of $P$ as shown on the Fig.\,\ref{fig:nec1}, so that the edges of intersection are $(1,2)$ and $(n-1,n)$.
+\begin{Proof}[necessity]{\itshape\bfseries 2)} Let some characteristic $C$ intersect the path $P$ with initial data twice.
+Let us enumerate the vertices of $P$ as shown on the Fig.~\ref{fig:nec1}, so that the edges of intersection are $(1,2)$ and $(n-1,n)$.